Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Oh hell no," Allison shook her head vehemently.
 "Not without a power hammer, no way.
 I’m not strong enough."

 "Yeah, that’s the other side of it.
 Lot of hard work goes into smithing steel.
-We’re lucky we have Yan because we have to make wrought iron first and…fuck, that takes a hell of a lot of muscle power.
+We’re lucky we have Yan because we have to make wrought iron first and... fuck, that takes a hell of a lot of muscle power.
 Just making the tongs is gonna take it out of me and Yan’ll have to pound all the rest of it out himself.
 And then after all that you only have the *start* of steel.
 The rest is hard work *and* finesse.
 Good thing Vemik’s smart."

 "When you put it like that, it’s no wonder humans developed bronze first," Xiù said, quietly.

 "Yup.
-And anyway, if they’re gonna move…they need a metal that they can get wherever they go.
+And anyway, if they’re gonna move... they need a metal that they can get wherever they go.
 And once you can make basic iron, good steel’s not that far away.
-It’s just…details, really.
+It’s just... details, really.
 Attention to detail.
 And that’s good for ‘em, too."

 "Took our ancestors a long time to figure out those details," Allison nodded.
 "But they did it.
 This is just the easy way."

 "Right.
 This?
-This is…God, what’s the word?
+This is...
+God, what’s the word?
 Like, a cognitive head start?
 I dunno.
 If they can make steel *again* after we leave, that means they can transmit history accurately.
 That’s important, and it’s a good incentive for a lot of things all at once."

 "Okay, fine.
 Steel is good.
 But what happens if they use this steel to put so many tribes to the sword that they go extinct anyway?"
 Allison asked.
 "I like these guys, but they ain’t exactly civilized.
 Let’s not pretend they are."